8 Reasons Resistance Bands Are Essential for Your Home Gym

 Resistance Bands Are Versatile

 Mix up your workouts simply by changing the positioning of the band.
 You can stand on the band, attach it to a door, wrap it around a chair or perform exercises on the floor.
 That helps prevent your muscles from getting accustomed to the same movements, and the variety can offer a needed change to keep things challenging.
-Plus the exercise possibilities are endless!
+These benefits of working out with resistance bands mean the exercise possibilities are endless!

 Resistance Bands Take Up Little Space